 At its core, any type of vitamin C is a top-notch antioxidant, although it delivers other types of benefits as well.

 Fights free radicals: To that antioxidant point, “it works to combat the effects of UV damage by scavenging the free radicals that cause DNA changes and lead to signs of photoaging,” says Farber.
-(As a quick reminder, exposure to sun and pollution creates free radicals in the skin, which ultimately can cause things such as spots, wrinkles, and sagging.)
+(As a quick reminder, exposure to sun and pollution creates free radicals in the skin, which ultimately can cause things such as spots, wrinkles, and sagging—vitamin C combats this.)

-Boosts collagen production: Along with those antioxidant properties, sodium ascorbyl phosphate is an ideal anti-aging ingredient, thanks to its ability to stimulate the production of collagen, the protein responsible for strong, youthful skin.
+Boosts collagen production: Along with those antioxidant properties, sodium ascorbyl phosphate is an ideal anti-aging ingredient, as with other vitamin C formulations, it has the ability to stimulate the production of collagen, the protein responsible for strong, youthful skin.
 (Interestingly enough, ingesting vitamin C can have the same effect.)

 Evens out skin tone: Sodium ascorbyl phosphate is a great ingredient for those looking to combat hyperpigmentation or dark spots, says Carqueville.
 By inhibiting tyrosinase, the enzyme needed to produce melanin (pigment), it can help both fade existing and ward off future discoloration.

-Has anti-microbial benefits: According to study published in the journal Pharmaceutics, sodium ascorbyl phosphate has an anti-microbial effect, making it a good acne treatment.
+Has anti-acne benefits: According to a 2011 study sodium ascorbyl phosphate may have an antibacterial effect, and it has been proven to be an effective acne treatment.
 Coupled with the fact that it’s less irritating than other forms of the vitamin, it's a good pick for those prone to breakouts.

 Side Effects of Sodium Ascorbyl Phosphate